 Because you’re working hard but you’re not getting ahead, even though you feel like you should be.
 And you most likely aren’t saving a dime.

-How to Stop Living Paycheck to Paycheck (for Good)
+10 Ways to Stop Living Paycheck to Paycheck

 If you want to stop living paycheck to paycheck and start saving, you have to know what you’re spending first.